open-component-model/ocm/docs/ocm/model.md

 All those element types share the same notion of an identity, which is a set of key/value string pairs.
 This includes at least the value of the `name` attribute of those elements.
-Optionally a `version` attribute can be given.
-If the element name is not unique in the context of the component version for the actual element type, the version attribute is added to the element identity.
+If the element name cannot be chosen uniquely an optional `version` attribute can be provided to assure uniqueness in the context of the [component version](#component-versions).
+In such a case this attribute will be added to the effective identity attribute set.

-Optionally explicit identity attributes can be defined.
-If given, all those attribute always contribute to the identity of the element.
+If even this is not sufficient to meet the requirements to identify artefacts in the context of the component version, explicit identity attributes can be defined.
+If given, all those attributes always contribute to the identity of the element.

 The element identity is composed by the following formal fields:

 - **`name`** (required) *string*

-  The name of an element.
+  The name of the element.
 In most of the cases the name should be chosen to be unique in the context of the list of elements.
   It basically also expresses the meaning or purpose of the element in the context of the component version.
 But it might be the